EternityForest/AnyoneCanDoIt/README.md

 Two is one and one is none, not just with things, but with actions.
 If the plan starts with "It's basically impossible, but I know one guy who can do it by hand for a good price" you might want a different plan.

+When adding redundancy, often it is best to use unrelated technologies.

+People use candles and lanterns as a backup for a flashlight not because they are in any way better, but because they are different enough that they may not be affected by the kind of thing that might cause all your flashlights to fail at once.

+Similarly, when double checking you have all the items packed, you may choose to count the number of items on the list and in the box, without concerning yourself with anything but the total number, and then check off each item individually.

+This kind of random unrelated strategy may uncover problems not found simply by repeating the same method twice.

+Of course, when one method is very reliable, having two copies of the gold standard isn't usually a bad thing.

 ### Storage and Organization

 It's essentially *always* worth the money to buy a case for your phone.
 If you're gonna buy something that needs an extra adapter, buy one that doesn't if you can.
 Use Bluetooth headphones instead of corded ones.